Longitudinal Position and Cancer Risk in the United States Revisited

-The geography of the United States' east coast is directed northeast-southwest: as we move eastward, we also move northward to New England.
-As a result, New England effectively represents the entire longitudinal region by taking large weights, high cancer incidence in New England lead to high estimate of cancer rate of eastern end of the Eastern time zone.
-For this reason, we do not ascribe the discrepancy in cancer rate to the difference in longitude or relative position.
+We note that the geography of the United States' east coast is directed northeast-southwest: as we move eastward, we also move northward.
+As a result, New England represents the entire longitudinal region it is in by being the only observations, which means that high cancer incidence in New England result in high estimate of cancer incidence of the east coast (the eastern end of the Eastern time zone).
+This explains the result we obtained later for total cancer incidence, presented in Section \ref{sec:total}.